LaserQueue/LaserQueue/README.md

 ## Running the software

 Get the latest version by `git clone`ing the repo or downloading a zip.
-(Autoupdating is currently under development.)
+If there's a new update, the program will prompt you on run.

 To start the server, run `start.sh` or `start.py`.
 You'll need Python 3.4.x or greater.